How to Write a Perfect Independent Contractor Job Posting

 8. After you finish writing

 Review your job description carefully.
-Does it include the information a business owner needs to make a bid/no-bid decision?
+Does it include the information an independent contractor needs to make a bid/no-bid decision?
 Have you included the details that will be part of the contract?
-Assess how inclusive the language is and eliminate any words or terms that might denote unconscious bias.
+Also, assess the inclusivity of the language and remove any words or terms that could reflect unconscious bias.
 You can miss high-quality candidates by inadvertently implying that only a certain gender, age group, or ethnic origin will be considered.